KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-AfterShip by mykle1](https://github.com/mykle1/MMM-AfterShip)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `MMM-AfterShip.js`: Replace it with `MagicMirror²`.
 3. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 4. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-AfterShip by vanhoekd](https://github.com/vanhoekd/MMM-AfterShip)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
 2. Typo: Found 'Magic Mirror' in file `MMM-AfterShip.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'XMLHttpRequest' in file `MMM-AfterShip.js`: Replace it with built-in fetch.

 ## [MMM-air-raid-monitor-ua by PavlenkoM](https://github.com/PavlenkoM/MMM-air-raid-monitor-ua)

-1. - W - There is no 'package.json'.
+1. Issue: There is no `package.json`.
 We need this file to gather information about the module.
 2. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
 3. Recommendation: Found 'require("https")' in file `node_helper.js`: Replace it with built-in fetch.

 ## [MMM-AirbarHelper by ryanzor](https://github.com/ryanzor/MMM-AirbarHelper)

-1. - W - package.json issue: No repository field.
+1. `package.json` issue: No repository field.
-2. - I - No image found.
+2. Issue: No image found.
 3. Typo: Found 'Magic Mirror' in file `MMM-AirbarHelper.js`: Replace it with `MagicMirror²`.
 4. Typo: Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.

 ## [MMM-Airly by mstarzec386](https://github.com/mstarzec386/MMM-Airly)

-1. - I - No image found.
+1. Issue: No image found.
 2. Deprecated: Found 'require('request')' in file `node_helper.js`: Replace it with built-in fetch.
 3. Typo: Found 'Magic Mirror' in file `package.json`: Replace it with `MagicMirror²`.